rstar900/Verilog/README.md

 # Verilog
-Contains some Verilog code written (also sometimes work-in-progress code) or tested by me.
+Contains some Verilog code written or tested by me.